telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/AngularJS/bind-to-ngmodel.md

 The `k-ng-model` binding does not update the internal `$dirty` and `$pristine` properties that are used by the built-in AngularJS validation.
 This approach also works for the [Kendo UI ComboBox]({% slug overview_kendoui_combobox_widget %}) widget.

-For more information and an example on how to manually set this configuration, refer to the section on [form validation]({% slug angularjs_integration_directives %}#form-validation).

 For more information on the differences between the `ng-model` and `k-ng-model` bindings, refer to the section on [scope bindings]({% slug angularjs_integration_directives %}#scope-bindings).

 For more information on how to alternatively use the Kendo UI Validator, refer to the [runnable example on validation](http://demos.telerik.com/kendo-ui/validator/angular) and to the [introductory article of the Validator]({% slug overview_kendoui_validator_widget %}).